greenh/CJD/README.md

 And the build process is all over the floor, testing leaves everything to be desired, it doesn't result in world peace and hasn't freed mankind from hunger, disease, or bad guys.
 Or ants.
 (That's Leiningen's job.)
-But all this aside, everything is wonderful!
+But ignoring these minor details, everything is wonderful!

 ## License